 Adult avatars vs. child avatars

-A real life teen girl is about 1.5 meters tall.
-A grown up female is 1.60 meters tall or taller (up to maybe 1.75 after which they’re strikingly tall).
+A real-life teen girl is about 1.5 meters tall.
+A grown-up female is 1.60 meters tall or taller (up to maybe 1.75, after which they’re strikingly tall).
 The 1.5 meters is often used as a limit for child avatars to enter parcels.
-Therefore, if you’re a short adult, maybe set your height to at least 1.51 meters, which is quite low enough for even a person with dwarfism considering most people create way over-sized avatars on Second Life.
+Therefore, if you’re a short adult, maybe set your height to at least 1.51 meters, which is quite low enough for even a person with dwarfism, considering most people create way oversized avatars on Second Life.
 In general, I urge people to use 1.8 as the absolute separation point between male and female avatar heights.
 (Average female is 1.65 meters tall, but not on Second Life.
 1.83 meters equals 6 foot height, and anything above that should probably be reserved for male avis only – unless you’re a really tall girl in real and want that to reflect.)

 Real life vs. Second Life

-There are people who mix real life with Second Life and there are those who keep them absolutely separate.
+There are people who mix real life with Second Life, and there are those who keep them absolutely separate.
 If a person offers nothing from their real life in their profile, it may not be polite to ask.

 Friending people